First-timer’s instructions

 If you use a tent or dining canopy that needs tent pegs in the ground, please put some pieces of kindling or other small wood pieces in the ground or in the snow sticking up next to the tent/canopy pegs.
 In low light or no light the pegs and the (usually) white guy lines will be nearly invisible.
 Help prevent people tripping on your guylines.

-The faculty advisor usually has bright pink tape to tie on guylines as in this photo:
+You can use bright pink tape to tie on guylines as in this photo:

 Cabella tent after snowfall winter 2011: snow covered tent and picnic table